Jirka70/Curve-KPG5/README.md

 Project is made in the JavaFX framework.
 Just pull this project and launch Main class in your favorite Java IDE

 # About application
+- On the beginning, application displays only 5 buttons.
+When a button is clicked, certain curve with control points will be shown
 - Application can create 5 different types of curves
+- User can freely drag control points (black dots) wherever he wants to.
+Curve will adapt to the change, user made immediately

 - **Cubic B-spline**